rvsrnvsn/ICML2019/README.md

   - Semantic integrity example
     * Use metadata
   - Applications to GEOINT
-+ Challenges beyongd current SOTA
++ Challenges beyond current SOTA
   - Robustness to compression, anti-forensics, adversarial inputs
   - Detection of open world generators/attacks
     * What if someone uses a different generator or dataset for training?